 All about vehicle registration and insuranceAll motor vehicles that use public roads must be registered and insured at least annually.

-Generally, vehicles more than five years old are required by the RMS to pass an e-safety check – also referred to as a pink slip, or rego check – before you can renew your registration.
+Generally, vehicles more than five years old are required by the RMS to pass an eSafety check – also referred to as a pink slip, or rego check – before you can renew your registration.
 To know for sure, check your registration renewal notice, it will state it there.
-A safety check costs $40 and are only required in NSW.
-We perform authorised RMS e-safety checks at all of our service centres in NSW.
+An eSafety check costs $42 (for light vehicles) and are only required in NSW.

 For more information contact the RMS on 132 213 or find your nearest authorised unregistered vehicle inspection station (AUVIS).

 If you've just purchased a used vehicle in NSW, you’ll need to transfer the registration into your name within 14 days from the date of purchase to avoid any penalties.
 Your transfer fee is assessed by the market value or selling price, whichever is the higher.

 You can transfer your rego online, as long as the previous owner has submitted their notice of disposal within 14 days of sale.